VikkiCodesIn321/pythonnoobs/README.md

 # pythonnoobs
-This is some work we have while learning python.
+Mainly consists of basic scripts while learning python.

+It would consist of mostly queries against files or network devices.